evianambarnes/portfolio/finalproject3.md

 ### Background Context

 I added some more context to the background of West Virginia's lack of internet access.
 In my final shorthand, I added content on how it is most often communities of the lowest education attainment, the lowest median income, and the highest ages that are offline in West Virginia.
-WETZEL COUNTY
+I also wanted to emphasize to people more unfamiliar with the area just how close Wetzel County is to Pittsburgh.
+I considered adding a map of the route into my shorthand, but I believe it distracted from the presentation's message.
+Therefore I decided to just add more context into the text section instead.

 ### Call to Action